The Battle of the Books: The satire

 Jonathan Swift worked for William Temple during the time of the controversy, and Swift's A Tale of a Tub (1703/1705) takes part in the debate.
 From its first publication, Swift added a short satire entitled "The Battle of the Books" to the Tale of a Tub.
 In this piece, there is an epic battle fought in a library when various books come alive and attempt to settle the arguments between moderns and ancients.
 In Swift's satire, he skilfully manages to avoid saying which way victory fell.
-He portrays the manuscript as having been damaged in places, thus leaving the end of the battle up to the reader.
+He portrays the manuscript as having been damaged in places, leaving the end of the battle up to the reader.

 The battle is told with great detail to particular authors jousting with their replacements and critics.
 The battle is not just between Classical authors and modern authors, but also between authors and critics.
 The prose is a parody of heroic poetry along the lines of Samuel Butler's parody of battle in Hudibras.

 The combat in the "Battle" is interrupted by the interpolated allegory of the spider and the bee.
-A spider, "swollen up to the first Magnitude, by the Destruction of infinite Numbers of Flies" resides like a castle holder above a top shelf, and a bee, flying from the natural world and drawn by curiosity, wrecks the spider's web.
+A spider, "swollen up to the first Magnitude, by the Destruction of infinite Numbers of Flies" resides like a castle holder above a top shelf.
+A bee, flying from the natural world and drawn by curiosity, wrecks the spider's web.
 The spider curses the bee for clumsiness and for wrecking the work of one who is his better.

 The spider says that his web is his home, a stately manor, while the bee is a vagrant who goes anywhere in nature without any concern for reputation.
 The bee answers that he is doing the bidding of nature, aiding in the fields, while the spider's castle is merely what was drawn from its own body, which has "a good plentiful Store of Dirt and Poison."

 This allegory was already somewhat old before Swift employed it, and it is a digression within the Battle proper.
-However, it also illustrates the theme of the whole work.
+It also illustrates the theme of the whole work.
 The bee is like the ancients and like authors: it gathers its materials from nature and sings its drone song in the fields.
-The spider is like the moderns and like critics: it kills the weak and then spins its web (books of criticism) from the taint of its own body digesting the viscera.
+The spider is like the moderns and like critics: it kills the weak and then spins its web (books of criticism) from the taint of its own body, digesting the viscera.

 In one sense, the Battle of the Books illustrates one of the great themes that Swift would explore in A Tale of a Tub: the madness of pride involved in believing one's own age to be supreme and the inferiority of derivative works.
 One of the attacks in the Tale was on those who believe that being readers of works makes them the equals of the creators of works.
 The other satire Swift affixed to the Tale, "The Mechanical Operation of the Spirit," illustrates the other theme: an inversion of the figurative and literal as a part of madness.